ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

   the GBIF taxonomy backbone as a reference.
 This is best for observational data.
 - [**NCBITaxa**](ncbi_taxa.md): This describes taxa used in the Data worksheets, using the NCBI taxonomy database as a reference.
-- [**SeqTaxa**](sequenced_taxa.md): This describes taxa used in the Data worksheets, this intended for machine-generated taxonomy and is validated in a high trust manner.
-  This should only be used for sequencing data.
+- [**SeqTaxa**](sequenced_taxa.md): In many cases, taxa are identified by sequence matching against sequence databases (e.g. NCBI).
+In theory, `safedata_validator` could validate taxon ids against the underlying databases in the same way that it does using GBIF for visually identified taxa.
+However there are many databases and they are frequently updated.
+Instead, a SeqTaxa sheet can be used to provide a table of taxonomic ranks for matched sequences: this is a common export format from bioinformatics workflows and allows `safedata_validator` to provide an hierarchical taxon index for these taxa.
+This sheet should only be used for sequenced taxa and no validation is carried out beyond the formatting of the table.
 - [**Locations**](locations.md): This describes all the sampling locations used in the dataset.
 - [**Data worksheets**](data.md): After these worksheets come your data tables.
 You